 Using a 1/4 cup measure, form each meatball 1/4 cup in size.
 For best results, refrigerate before cooking to help hold their shape.

-In a pan: spray olive oil in a large nonstick frying pan and cook over low heat.
+In a pan: spray olive oil in a large nonstick frying pan and cook over very low heat (or you can make 350F 20-25 minutes)

 On the grill: clean grill well before cooking and spray grate with oil.
 Cook on low until cooked through.
 Makes about 17 meatballs.